Saint Bruno, Priest

 Solitary confinement is not a punishment when it is voluntary and shared with God

-Bruno and some companions then sought out a well-known hermit in southern France who, a few years later, would found the monastery of Citeaux which sparked the Cistercian Order, the very same monastery which had such an influence on Bruno’s contemporary Saint Bernard of Clairvaux.
+Bruno and some companions then sought out a well-known hermit in Southern France who, a few years later, would go on to found the Monastery of Citeaux, the mother foundation of the Cistercian Order.
+Citeaux was the very same monastery which had such an influence on Bruno’s contemporary Saint Bernard of Clairvaux.
 But Bruno was not meant to be a Cistercian.
-He and six companions then approached the bishop of Grenoble, France, who was favorable to their plan and granted them a remote location in the French Alps called Chartreuse.
+Still searching, Bruno and six companions approached the Bishop of Grenoble, France, who was favorable to their plan and granted them a remote location in the French Alps called Chartreuse.
 It was 1085.
-Saint Bruno’s successors are at the Grande Chartreuse to this day, living the part isolated hermit, part community of prayer, part work, part study, all poor, and all silent existence of Carthusian monks that Bruno envisioned.
+Saint Bruno’s successors reside at the Grande Chartreuse to this day, living the part hermit, part community of prayer, part work, part study, all poor, and all silent existence of Carthusian monks that Bruno envisioned.

 Saint Bruno had a burning love for the Holy Eucharist and for the Virgin Mary.
 Silence was also his muse.
 God speaks beautifully through His creation, but one must “hear“ God’s silence to understand Him.
-Silence is a negative word, a powerful form of speech, which God, as the Father of a large family, exercises often.
+Silence is a powerful form of speech, a negative word which God, as the Father of a large family, often uses to communicate.
 The internal word is not less of a word because it remains unspoken.
 A word is an internal mental tool for organizing thought before it is a means of communication.
-God’s own internal Word was so powerful it was expressed in flesh and blood, not in mere language.
+God’s own internal Word was so powerful that it became flesh and blood, a living Word more powerful than mere spoken language.
 Words are a form of action, but they can also limit meaning.
-God speaks most deeply in the action of creation, His Son and in silence.
+God speaks most deeply in the action of creation, through His Son and in silence.
 As lovers know, a glance, a touch, a smile, a thought is sufficient.
-Words may add to these things, but also subtract from them.
-It has been said that even if a statue of Saint Bruno could open its mouth, our Saint would keep his vow and remain silent, for “When words are many, transgressions are not lacking” (Proverbs 10:19).
+Words may add to these things, but they can also subtract from them.
+It has been said that even if a marble statue of Saint Bruno could stretch open its mouth, he would still keep his vow and remain silent, for “When words are many, transgression is not lacking” (Prv 10:19).